michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 microsoft_azure_fundamentals-DP-900-

 # microsoft_azure_fundamentals-DP-900-
-Tutorial based on Henry Been, Emilio Melo, Niraj Joshi, Ifedayo Bamikole, Mohit Batra, Nikola Ilic, Pinal Dave tutorial
+Tutorial based on Henry Been, Emilio Melo, Niraj Joshi, Ifedayo Bamikole, Mohit Batra, Nikola Ilic, Pinal Dave, Viktor Suha tutorial

 # What is data?
 Data is a collection of facts, such as numbers, words, measurements, or just description of things.